 More recently, Congress increased FY2018 child care funding by $2.37 billion – the largest increase ever in child care funding.

-Opportunity for action: States must submit their Child Care and Development Fund (CCDF) State Plan for 2019-2021 by June 30, 2018.
+Opportunity for action: The deadline for the submission of the FY 2017-2019 triennial Plan has been extended until August 31, 2018.
 Each Lead Agency posts their draft State Plan for review and must solicit and consider input on the draft.